andreas-abel/nanoBench/README.md

 *nanoBench* is used for running the microbenchmarks for obtaining the latency, throughput, and port usage data that is available on [uops.info](http:www.uops.info).

+More information about *nanoBench* can be found in the paper [nanoBench: A Low-Overhead Tool for Running Microbenchmarks on x86 Systems](https://arxiv.org/abs/1911.03282).

 ## Installation

 ### User-space Version